 The perfect example of how advertising can manipulate is in the promotion of tobacco.
 Through extremely clever advertising and promotional activities with Hollywood studios, cigarette manufacturers convinced the world during the early to mid-20th century that their product would make a person sexy, cool, successful, and powerful.
 What a crock!
 They did this with a product that has the unquestionable ability to KILL or maim its user.
 And it is extremely addictive!
 So not only did cigarette companies brainwash the public but they got them physically addicted to a highly poisonous substance as well.
 I read that pure nicotine has been used to euthanize horses!

 If you want to learn more about the way society has been brainwashed about tobacco and how to quit on your own, I would recommend that you RUN (if you still can) and get a copy of Allen Carr’s book on how to stop smoking.
-Here are all the books on stopping bad habits that I recommend.
+Also, check out the recommended books list under the category “Addiction Cures.”

 Tobacco is an extreme example, but I believe it serves well in making my point about advertising’s ability to brainwash billions of people.
 Think about the trillions of dollars we could save and use on more worthwhile things if we would just stop buying unhealthy products.